hmchou56/centra8/centra7/venue.md

 ### List of Nearby Hotels
 The CENTRA 7 organizing committee is not reserving any hotel blocks so all participants are to secure their own accomodations.
 There are many hotel choices in the Tokyo area for a wide range of budgets.
-We are providing the following list of hotels informational purposes only.
+We are providing the following list of hotels for informational purposes only.
 The CENTRA 7 organizing committee is not responsible for reservations, confirmations, cancellations, etc.

 * [Grand Nikko Hotel](https://www.tokyo.grandnikko.com/) (12-minute walk to venue)
 * [Hilton Tokyo Odaiba](http://www.hilton.com) (15-minute walk to the venue)